gaearon/react-hot-loader/getstarted.md

   ]
 ```

 Finally, the Hot Replacement plugin from Webpack has to be included in the `plugins` section of the config.
-If you have not used Webpack plugins before, donʼt forget to add `var webpack = require('webpack');` at the top of your config.
-Then just add `new webpack.HotModuleReplacementPlugin()` to the `plugins` section:
+Add `var webpack = require('webpack')` at the top of your Webpack config, then add `new webpack.HotModuleReplacementPlugin()` to the `plugins` section:

 ```js
   plugins: [